Annual Meeting Objectives

 At the conclusion of this activity, participants should be able to:

-- Understand and explain most recent recommendations for management of skull base pathology.
+- Explain most recent recommendations for management of skull base pathology.

 - Describe recent advances in instrumentation and technology in skull base surgery.

-- Gain knowledge in challenging skull base pathology from experienced leaders in the field.
+- Discuss challenging skull base pathology from experienced leaders in the field.

 - Collaborate in multidisciplinary working groups to identify state of the art management for select skull base pathology.

-- To gain knowledge on optimal technical surgical management of complex skull base pathology through video analysis and expert critique of intraoperative video.
+- Analyze optimal technical surgical management of complex skull base pathology through video analysis and expert critique of intraoperative video.

 - Establish consensus statement on management of complex skull base pathology through review of existing medical literature.

 Who Should Attend

 The NASBS meeting is open to NASBS members and non-members.

 - Otolaryngologists, head and neck surgeons, neurosurgeons, reconstructive surgeons, radiation oncologists, radiologists, medical oncologists, physical rehabilitation physicians, ophthalmologists, neurologists, maxillofacial surgeons, maxillofacial prosthodontists and endocrinologists.